Phoenix DevOps Persona · ShadowOps edge extension · AGPL v3

 Flat rate.
 No lock-in.
 Sovereign.

 Start with a free 30-day pilot — we deploy a single Watchman into your cluster, read-only, no remediation.
 Convert when you're convinced.
-The platform is Apache 2.0 — you keep it whether we keep working together or not.
+The platform is AGPL v3 — you keep it whether we keep working together or not, and hyperscalers cannot fork it into a closed managed service.

 Pilot